Jack Storer: Partick Thistle

 After a successful trial, Storer signed for Scottish Championship club Partick Thistle in early July 2018, on a one-year deal with the option of a second year.
 He admitted later that he genuinely feared his reputation for hotheadedness would prevent him ever finding another club.
 He made his debut in the League Cup on 14 July away to Stenhousemuir, starting as an attacking midfielder and playing 66 minutes as Thistle won 2–0.
 Storer scored his first Thistle goal three days later to open the scoring in their second group match, a 2–1 victory against Greenock Morton.
 Meeting a defensive clearance well outside the penalty area, he "slammed a half-volley towards goal, meeting the ball on the rise and finding the top corner"; according to the Herald's match report, the ball "was still gathering speed as it nestled in the top corner.
 If it's not goal of the season then the eventual winner is going to be something out of this world."
 Storer had his contract with the club terminated by mutual consent on 21 December 2018.

 Later career

 Storer returned to England in 2019.
 After spells at Redditch United and Mickleover Sports, Storer moved to Leamington F.C. in February 2020.

 In mid-March 2020, he then moved to AFC Telford United.
 However, he made only one appearance due to the COVID-19 pandemic.
 He kept training with the club in the summer 2020 but ended up re-joining Redditch United.
 The club released him in September 2020.
 Storer then joined Gresley Rovers in October 2020.
 In the summer of 2021 he signed for Midland League side Highgate United before he had another short spell at rivals Stourport Swifts.
 In November, he moved up a couple of divisions to sign for Southern League Premier Division side Stratford Town.

+In June 2025, Storer returned to Stratford Town for a fourth spell.